DH-Center-Tuebingen/Spacialist/README.md

 ## Installation
 Installation procedures and system requirements are described [here](INSTALL.md).

+## Plugins (Beta)
+Since Release _Isfahan_ Spacialist is extensible by plugins.
+If you are a developer and want to create your own plugin, please refer to this [HowTo Guide](PLUGINS.md).

+A list with all available plugins is **coming soon**.

 ## Testing
 All PHPUnit tests are based on the `DemoSeeder` seed.
 To run tests, follow these steps: